Nikon D3500 vs. Canon T6: Which Is the Best Entry-Level Camera?

 #2 Canon EOS Rebel T6

-Canon EOS Rebel T6 Digital SLR Camera Kit with EF-S 18-55mm f/3.5-5.6 is II Lens (Black)
+Canon EOS Rebel T6 Digital SLR Camera Kit with EF-S 18-55mm f/3.5-5.6 IS II Lens (Black)

 If you’re looking for a DSLR camera to one up your smartphone, look no further.
 The search is over because the Canon T6 is here.